decidim-ice/decidim-module-decidim_awesome/.ai/WORKFLOW.md

    - Are gem dependencies reasonable?

 5. **Localization**
-   - Are all user-facing strings translated?
+   - Are all user-facing strings in en.yml?
-   - Are translations in all 8 locale files?
+   - Are other translations managed via Crowdin?
    - YAML syntax valid?

 6. **Documentation**